Ma-Pe-Ma/Lode-Runner-2020/ReadMe.md

 Note: linux ports are currently not available.

 ## Developer Notes
+This was my first complex project since I started programming.
+My earlier efforts were limited to calculate/solve math problems.

+This was a good starting project as I learned a lot about programming and designing code.

 I tested the game, I completed much of it but I realised there was a quite serious problem with the guard AI.

 I fixed the problem, but it's possible that other bugs arised.
 Later I will play through it again and check if everything is OK or not.

-This was my first complex project since I started programming.
-My earlier efforts were limited to calculate/solve math problems.
-This was a good starting project as I learned a lot about programming and designing code.

-(Note: Midway through development I realized that some of my used techinques were quite bad so I rewrote many of it but some parts of it are still quite bad.)

 ## Future tasks for this project:
-- rewrite code to follow a C++ style guide
+- Rewrite code to follow a C++ style guide (+ some parts are still badly implemented)
-- further FFMPEG optimization
+- Further FFMPEG optimization
-- android version porting
-- rewrite move interraction code as it is quite messy now
-- adding some useful extras, eg. score counter, leaderboard, saving level completion time etc.
+- Adding some useful extras, eg. score counter, leaderboard, saving level, completion time etc.
-- create CMake geneator (note: currently Windows version is built but only a few lines needed to be rewritten to compile for linux)

-However, in the near future I'm not planning to address this issues as I have other projects and I got bored by this a little.
-So it's possible that the next big update will only come in a few years from the initial commit.
+- Linux port (probably CMAKE support?)
+- List this repo on osgameclones

 **Have fun playing with it!**